Convent of the Sacred Heart High School (British Columbia)

 The Convent of the Sacred Heart High School was a Catholic girls' school in Vancouver, Canada.
 The building was constructed in 1912/13 in the Gothic Revival style, and is regarded as being of historic interest.
 Since 1979 it has been site of the Junior School of St George's School.

 History

-The Convent of the Sacred Heart was a day and boarding school for girls in Vancouver B.C. from 1913-1979.
+The Convent of the Sacred Heart was a day and boarding school for girls in Vancouver, British Columbia from 1913 until 1979.
 The school was part of the International Network of Sacred Heart Schools founded by the Society of the Sacred Heart in 1800.
 The building was bought by St. George's School for boys to house their Junior School.
 It has become a Vancouver City Heritage Building, and St. George's has restored, maintained, and expanded the school's Gothic Revival style architecture.
 The architect of the school was Charles G. Badgley.

 Architecture

 Convent of the Sacred Heart is an excellent example of Vancouver's Gothic Revival style architecture.